Newport, Rhode Island - Jim Flynn's BestWeekends

 There are nearly 20 galleries in town.
 Some of the more prominent include; William Vareika Fine Arts.
 Bellevue Ave.
 Nationally recognized gallery of American art.
 Onne Van der Wall Gallery, Bannister’s Wharf.
 Newport and nautical photography.
 Roger King Gallery of Fine Art, Bowen’s Wharf.
 19th and 20th century American art.

 Newport Performing Arts Theater.
 Dance, music, comedy, theater, speakers and more.
 Firehouse Theater.
 Award winning improv comedy.
-Island Moving Company.
+Newport Contemporary Ballet.
 Classically trained contemporary ballet company.

 Festivals